Qt Quick 2 Inspector

-You can navigate to the object inspector (and other applicable tools) using the context menu on the item tree.
+You can navigate to the object browser (and other applicable tools) using the context menu on the item tree.
 Similarly, you can navigate to the source code locations instantiating the current item, or the file declaring the type of the current item (if available).

 - Element picking.

-- Diagnostic overlays with layouting information.
+- Diagnostic overlays with layout information.

 - Input event forwarding, for working with embedded targets.